seanhinkley81/AD5X-Exhaust-Fan-Mod/ReadMe.md

 **Setup and Configuration**
 Flash the ESP-01:
-Flash the necessary firmware to the ESP using the Arduino IDE.
+Flash the moonraker.ino firmware to the ESP using the Arduino IDE.
 You will need the ESP8266 board libraries.
-Select "ESP8266 Generic" as the board type. use the moonraker.ino file to flash via arudiono ide
+Select "ESP8266 Generic" as the board type.

 You will need to change the Wi-Fi credentials in the code to your specific Wi-Fi information.

 **Moonraker Configuration (AD5X/Zmod):**

 Add the provided user.moonraker.conf code to the configuration file located at mod_data/user.moonraker.conf on your AD5X running Zmod.
+You will need to add the relay modules IP address, i suggets using a static Ip

 Add the provided user.cfg code to the configuration file located at mod_data/user.cfg.